 Everyone loves surprises, right?
 Companies that provide their customers with surprises from time to time build a great deal of goodwill.
 Surprises remind customers that they are appreciated and that their patronage does not go unnoticed.

-These surprises can take on many different forms, for example, special gifts, exclusive discounts and offers, in-store vouchers, engagement with customers on social media posts, or even just a note of thanks.
+These surprises can take on many different forms, for example, special gifts, exclusive discounts and offers, engagement with customers on social media posts, or even just a note of thanks.

 Whichever one you choose, rest assured that your customers will feel more inclined to reciprocate the gesture.